-Samsung Galaxy S7 and Galaxy S7 edge are the most popular Android phone in 2016.
+Samsung Galaxy S7 and Galaxy S7 edge were the most popular Android phone in 2016.

 Galaxy S7 Guides will help you use your Galaxy S7 or S7 edge for all tasks.

-Galaxy S7 guides are organized in following sections.
+Galaxy S7 guides are organised in the following sections.

 You can find the official Galaxy S7 user guide (user manual) in different languages for Galaxy S7 and Galaxy S7 edge.

-The detailed step-by-step Galaxy S7 guides will show you how to use certain features of Galaxy S7, or change/customize certain configurations on your Galaxy S7.
+The detailed step-by-step Galaxy S7 guides will show you how to use certain features of Galaxy S7 or change/customise certain configurations on your Galaxy S7.

 Galaxy S7 online manual section hosts Galaxy S7 guides for new Galaxy S7 owners.
-These section covers commonly used Galaxy S7 features and show you how to use them.
+This section covers commonly used Galaxy S7 features and shows you how to use them.

-Is Samsung Galaxy S7 a right phone for you?
-Which sizeof Galaxy S7 is for you?
+Is Samsung Galaxy S7 a suitable phone for you?
+Which size of Galaxy S7 is for you?
 Do you need a Galaxy S7 case?

-Galaxy S7 buyer guide will help you decide whether Galaxy S7 is a right phone for you.
-We also introduce you some affordable Samsung Galaxy S7 accessories in Galaxy S7 buyer guide.
+The Galaxy S7 buyer guide will help you decide whether Galaxy S7 is a suitable phone for you.
+We also introduce you to some affordable Samsung Galaxy S7 accessories in the Galaxy S7 buyer guide.